JRGranell/javascript-challenge/README.md

 4. Zooming in the map should filter the visualised data to include only those ramps which are currently visible in the viewport.
 5. Clicking on a data point on a visualisation should filter the ramps on the map to reflect the selected data.

+## Bonus points

+Things that aren't necessary but would impress us:

+1. Challenge built in TypeScript
+2. Functional React components using hooks

 ## Technology choices

 The use of React and Redux is required.
 You can choose to use [create-react-app](https://github.com/facebook/create-react-app) with or without TypeScript.
 If you prefer you can even bootstrap something on your own with webpack, or any other bundler for that matter.